Hampshire Hikes & Historical Sites

 Chunks of ice are continually falling from the 60-metre-high glacier wall into the lake below with a large rumble.
 The drive is about one and a half hours with photo stops, followed by a one-hour boat trip along the southeast face of the glacier.
 The coach will then take the group to the upper parking area near the glacier lookout.
 There is a network of 3 km boardwalks including a descent close to the face, where we have free time.

-The drive from Calafate to Paine takes about 5 hrs.
+The drive from Calafate to Puerto Natales takes about 5 hrs.
 It is 2 hrs to Cancha Carrera, the Argentine border, across Patagonian steppe then another 15min to Cerro Castillo, the Chilean border.
 Border crossing shouldn’t be too time-consuming but be prepared for a wait if there is a queue.
-From the border it is another 2½ hrs to Paine National Park with the alpine views improving all the way.
+From the border it is another 1½ hrs to our hotel.

-If we arrive in time there are several short walks which can choose from, one of which goes up the hill to the ‘S’ of the hosteria to a viewpoint, or further to a lake hidden in the hills (see below).
-Other walks remain on the floodplain of the Rio Serrano, with no ascent.
-Whether we can do a walk is time and weather permitting, however, our aim is certainly to stretch our legs and sample exactly what this national park has to offer.
+If we arrive in time there are several short walks which can choose from, Whether we can do a walk is time and weather dependent, however, our aim is certainly to stretch our legs and see something of the local area.

 Sendero Al Pingo, the Peninsula and Icebergs at Lago Grey, Torres del Paine.
 These are two walks that combine to offer exceptional views, abundant birdlife, beautiful spring flowers and the chance to get up and personal with electric hued glaciers.